-- 1. Extreme hair styles or colors are to be avoided.
+- Extreme hair styles or colors are to be avoided.
 Hair color must be a natural hair color throughout with natural highlights. - 2.
 Boys' hair must be neatly trimmed.
 Hair must not hang over ears or eyes and must be off the collar.
 Ponytails and hair ties are not permitted. - 3.
+Boys must be clean-shaven.
+Side burns must not be longer than the bottom of the ear.

-Lice: A letter will go home to inform a class of a pending head-check.
+4. Lice: A letter will go home to inform a class of a pending head-check.
 Also, a letter will be sent home with a child found with lice or nits, listing our requirements and a treatment schedule.
 The student must be checked by OCS personnel and cleared before being re-admitted to the classroom.